 Finally, the ADX offers the inescapable limitation of being a lagging indicator, which means traders are always operating off past data to understand potential price movement.
 Consequently, there’s always a risk that the indications offered by the ADX will mislead traders into making trades that result in a net loss.
 For this reason, some traders may choose to pair the ADX with leading indicators that may be useful in corroborating its suggestions.

 Using the ADX to Understand Momentum

-In the circled section of the chart below, the ADX, +DI, and -DI reveal a strong downtrend, but trend strength diminishes and price rebounds after this juncture.
-If the trader were to consider price momentum in addition to trend strength, he or she would recognize that a slight divergence was present and decide to place a closer stop to minimize risk or wait to enter the trade until both trendlines move into agreement.
+In the circled section of the chart below, the ADX, +DI, and -DI reveal a strong downtrend, but the trend strength diminishes and the price rebounds after this juncture.
+If the trader were to consider price momentum in addition to trend strength, they would recognize that a slight divergence was present and decide to place a closer stop to minimize risk or wait to enter the trade until both trend lines move into agreement.

-Pairing the ADX with other momentum oscillators like the Stochastic Oscillator and RSI can help traders confirm divergences and verify trade entry and exit signals against overbought and oversold readings for greater precision.
-Trend strength, direction, and momentum can also be verified using the MACD.
-No matter what momentum and trend indicators you choose to leverage in your trading strategy, make sure to confirm insights across your toolkit to minimize risk and maximize profit.
+Pairing the ADX with other momentum tools such as the stochastic oscillator and relative strength index (RSI) can help traders confirm divergences and verify entry and exit signals against overbought and oversold readings for greater precision.
+Trend strength, direction, and momentum can also be verified using the moving average convergence divergence (MACD).

 The information provided herein is for general informational and educational purposes only.
 It is not intended and should not be construed to constitute advice.
 If such information is acted upon by you then this should be solely at your discretion and Valutrades will not be held accountable in any way.